garylirocks/quickrefs/azure-monitor.markdown

   - Scope: all or selected resource types, at subscription or resource group level
   - Condition: resource status change (eg. from available to unavailable), and whether it's platform or user initiated
 - **Service health**
-  - Scope: Can be created only on one subscription.
+  - Scope: Can be created only at subscription level.
 If you need to alert on more subscriptions, create a separate alert rule for each subscription.
 You'll only be notified on health events impacting the services used in your subscription.
   - Condition: service types, regions and event types (service issue, planned maintenance, etc).
 - Advisor
-- Smart detector
+- Smart detector: Application Insights

 ### Notes